wordslab-org/wordslab-notebooks/README.md

 Checks if the Windows Subsystem for Linux is already installed on your machine:
 - if WSL is already installed: it will just try to update it to the latest version and move on
-- if WSL needs to be installed: the script will check that you opened the Terminal with administrator privileges, it will install WSL, then **you will have to reboot** to finish the installation
+- if WSL needs to be installed: the script will check that you opened the Terminal with administrator privileges, it will install WSL, then **you will have to reboot** your machine to finish the installation
-- after reboot, you will need to reopen a Terminal (this time administrator privileges won't be necessary, so [Win + x] then [i]), to navigate to the wordslab-notebooks install directory (for example: *cd C:\\wordslab\\wordslab-notebooks*), and to execute *install-wordslab-notebooks.bat* a second time
+- after reboot, you will need to reopen a Terminal (this time administrator privileges won't be necessary, so press [Win + x] then [i]) and navigate to the wordslab-notebooks install directory (for example: *cd C:\\wordslab\\wordslab-notebooks*), then execute *install-wordslab-notebooks.bat* **a second time**

 [windows-linux/2_create-linux-virtual-machine](https://github.com/wordslab-org/wordslab-notebooks/blob/main/install/windows-linux/2_create-linux-virtual-machine.bat)